Cerebral folate deficiency: Causes

+Diagnosis

+The syndrome is discovered by testing for 5-MTHF levels in the spinal fluid and the blood.
+Genetic testing is then performed to try and identify a cause.

 Treatment

-For people with the FOLR1 mutation, even when the systemic deficiency is corrected by folate, the cerebral deficiency remains, and must be treated with folinic acid.
+For people with the FOLR1 mutation, even when the systemic deficiency is corrected by folate (the oxidized form - folic acid), the cerebral deficiency remains, and must be treated with folinic acid.
 Folinic acid is a metabolically active form of folate that can be easily introduced into the folate cycle.
 A typical dose that is administered to children is 0.5–1 mg/kg daily, but the dose can be increased depending on the severity of symptoms and the age of the child.
 Over time, the treatment with folinic acid has shown to reduce a variety of symptoms of CFD.
 The treatment of folinic acid can lead to improvements in walking, speech, interpersonal skills and reduction in seizures.
 Success depends on early initiation of treatment.
 Starting the folinic acid treatment before the age of six is more advantageous for the child with CFD.
 If the treatment is started after the age of six, its results are not as effective.
 Treatment requires taking folinic acid for lengthy periods.
 Fewer than 20 people with the FOLR1 defect have been described in the medical literature.
-Treatment with pharmacologic doses of folinic acid has also led to reversal of some symptoms in children diagnosed with cerebral folate deficiency and testing positive for autoantibodies to folate receptor alpha.